UnityHPC/unity-web-portal/CONTRIBUTING.md

 When submitting pull requests, the pull request should be made to the version you are targetting, assuming it is not already released.

+## Conventions

+This code base is currently using PHP version 7.4.
+All files are required to be linted with PSR-12 standard.
+This repository will automatically check PRs for linting compliance.

 ## Development Environment

 ### Setting up your Environment